ohirose/bcpd/README.md

   - `-G2` Rational quadratic: `1-||ym-ym'||^2/(||ym-ym'||^2+beta^2)`
   - `-G3` Laplace: `exp(-|ym-ym'|/beta)`
   - `-G4` Neural network: see [Williams, Neural computation, 1998] for the definition of the kernel.
-  - `-G5` Your own kernel.
-Its definition should be inserted into `mykernel` function in `base/kernel.c`.
 - `-b [real(s)]`: The parameter(s) of a kernel function.
   - `-b [real]`: Beta.
 The parameter of a kernel function except the neural network kernel.
   - `-b [real,real]`: The parameters of the neural network kernel.
 Do not insert whitespaces before and after comma.